PerlinWarp/YearOfAI/README.md

 #### Day 47 - 16h of February
 Looked at the effect of equalising the amount of data I have in each catagory on classification validation accuracy, changed hyperparameters.

+#### Day 48 - 17h of February
+When pulling the data from apis to run the model on, most of the values are NaNs, today was spent figuirng out why.
+I also remade data preprocessing algorithms.